“Yeah,” said Marguerite as she led Louisa and Lixin into her loft. “Doesn’t it sometimes just make you wanna, like, wash your hands of them all?”

 “How did you find that job?”

-“I tried out a few places, to check out the girls and the quality of the service — the more upscale, New Agey places, not the shabby joints.
+“I tried out a few places, to check out the girls and the quality of the service — the more upscale, New Agey places, not the shabby parlors.
 Most masseuses here do breast massage and I only inquired while having my boobs done so they knew I knew what I was getting into.
 They still laughed it off like I was crazy.
 But one place, the girl came back into the room with the madam and she grilled me.
-My Chinese wasn’t very good then but I think she found me odd enough to be useful to her.”
+My Chinese wasn’t very good then but I think she found me exotic enough to be useful to her.”

 “Did you already have experience?”